Yvette Flores

 French Map

-Festival Appreal
+Festival Apparel

 For the festival apparel, I designed pieces that feel like real clothing—wearable, stylish, and suitable year-round—not typical branded festival merch.
 The designs draw inspiration from Jane Austen’s stories and letters, emphasizing literary and emotional themes.